Hoàng Thùy: Miss Universe Vietnam 2017

-Shortly after season two of The Face Vietnam ended, it was revealed that Thùy had signed up to join Miss Universe Vietnam 2017.
-She was a favorite throughout the competition.
-Ultimately, Thùy was named as the 1st Runner-up and received the People's Choice Award.
-The top three of the competition were all Vietnam's Next Top Model alumnae with the winner H'Hen Niê participating in cycle 6 (finishing 8th), Thùy winning cycle 2 and Mâu T. Thanh Thủy winning cycle 4.
-Due to the biennial hosting of Miss Universe Vietnam, the next edition would be held in 2019.
+Thùy entered Miss Universe Vietnam 2017, and was first runner-up.
+She also won the People's Choice Award.
+The top three of the competition were all Vietnam's Next Top Model participants.
+Due to the biennial hosting of Miss Universe Vietnam, the next edition was held in 2019.
 Thus, Hoàng Thùy has a chance to represent Vietnam at Miss Universe 2019 if the pageant is held sooner than the country's selection that year.

 Miss Universe 2019

 On 6 May 2019, Thùy was officially appointed to be Vietnam's representative at Miss Universe 2019 after she placed 1st runner up in Miss Universe Vietnam 2017.
 Thùy competed in Miss Universe 2019 and placed in the Top 20 as she was one of the five most outstanding candidates from Africa and Asia Pacific.